 The alternator’s regulator controls the output of the supply going to the battery.
 But due to a bad alternator regulator, a sufficient charging supply is not reaching the battery.
 Due to this, the voltage of the car battery starts to drop.

-5. Extreme Cold Temperatures
+5. Extreme Cold or Hot Temperatures

 Often, extreme cold temperatures can result in a significant drop in vehicle battery voltage.
 Because starting the engine in extremely cold temperatures by the battery consumes more energy from the battery.
 Due to this, a drop in car battery voltage can also be seen.